-You’ll do so through employing use of the L and R buttons, moving the colour-coded suitcases between levels onto their respective carousels.
+You’ll do so through employing the use of the L and R buttons, moving the colour-coded suitcases between levels onto their respective carousels.
 Once satisfied that the luggage you’ve grouped together is correct, holding the A button will shift it onto the designated flight.
-If accurate, you’ll be rewarded with money that may later be spent to aid you.
+If accurate, you’ll be rewarded with money that may later spend to aid you.

 If at any point a flight departs without any luggage at all, it will be cancelled and you will be immediately be slapped with a fee.
 Make such errors on numerous occasions and the fees will steadily increase, meaning that it is imperative that you act quickly.

 A “Combo” bonus can also be achieved for getting flights to depart within 6 seconds of each other, which, if regularly achieved, will reward you with special flights.

 Transfer flights also throw a spanner in the works, with planes delivering luggage to the carousel that they land at which will need redirecting onto the next flight.